tolokoban/ToloFrameWork/man/xjs.md

 ```
 {DIV class: "elevation-8 round"}
 ```
-or in a bound way:
+or in a bounded way:
 ```
 {DIV class: {Bind style}}
 ```